excelerondesign/whc/contributing.md

 };
 ```

-Now when `hashMessage` is called, it will tell us to pass in a string/number and to expect a string in response.
+Now when `hashMessage` is called, the editor will tell us to pass in a string/number and to expect a string in response.

 ####